h4xor7/Mausmi/README.md

 # Mausmi
 This is an Android app that displays the current weather forecast for a user's current location.
-The app uses the Open-mMeteo API to retrieve weather data and display it to the user in a user-friendly format.
+The app uses the Open-Meteo API to retrieve weather data and display it to the user in a user-friendly format.

 ## Installation
 To install the app, simply clone or download the repository from GitHub and open it in Android Studio.
 Then, build and run the app on an emulator or an Android device